We have a great, dedicated faculty at Music and Play.

 Opera singer, composer, band member, and music teacher, Andrew has dedicated more than 13 years to his love for music; mastering voice, piano, guitar, bass, ukulele, and drums.
 As a natural musician with a strong understanding of theory Andrew instills knowledge, confidence, and sincere enjoyment in all of his students.
 With an education from McGill University’s Faculty of Music, in Montreal, Quebec, first place – class IX, running in the National Association of Teachers of Singing (NATS) Andrew demonstrates his vast skills in both singing and music theory.

-⇒ Doctorate of Musicology – University of Calgary
+⇒ Bachelor of Music (Composition) – University of Calgary

 Inspiring children and teaching music has been my passion for more than a decade!
 I am grateful for the opportunity to bring joy to my students through music and I enjoy watching them grow using their talents.
 I love being part of a great team of individuals who are passionate, enthusiastic, and enjoy helping others learn and discover their love for music and I look forward to meeting all my new students this year at Music and Play!